-Week after that you move the Leicester defender to your starting XI and Everton defender to the bench.
+A week after that you move the Leicester defender to your starting XI and Everton defender to the bench.
 Leicester is playing against Huddersfield at home, while Everton has a tough away fixture against Arsenal.
 And so on.

 With this kind of rotation, you have a defender with high clean sheet probability each round.
 Rotation works the same way for attackers.
 Just look at the expected goals matrix.

-Players with a high TSB percentage
+Players with a High TSB Percentage

-Now you have learnt how to look forward and find players from the most potential teams.
+Now you have learned how to look forward and find players from the most potential teams.
 Next, let’s look at individual players.
 There’s one common issue, which is causing headache even for the best FPL managers.
 What to do with high TSB percentage players?

 TSB is an abbreviation from Teams Selected By.
 It tells you how many FPL managers have this particular player in their team.
 You can see the TSB percentage by clicking the [i]nfo icon of each player in the My Team page.
 You can also click the Statistic tab and sort players by TSB.